steveswinsburg/student-engagement/README.md

 student.engagement.event.values.3=asn.save.submission:20.3
 ````

-In Sakai:
-1. login as an administrator and navigate to the `Admin Workspace > Job Scheduler`.
-2. Setup the `Student Engagement SCore Calculator` job to run once per day.
+In Sakai, login as an administrator and navigate to the `Admin Workspace > Job Scheduler`.
+Setup the `Student Engagement SCore Calculator` job to run once per day.

 __This job must only run once per day!__